 Posted on November 15, 2017

 According to his biography, Peruvian author Marco Avilés is currently working on a memoir about being "a Latino immigrant in a not very nice time for Latino immigrants."
-The same witty understatement and sense of perspective is evident in his essay "I Am Not Your Cholo," published this month as part of Words Without Borders' issue of literature in translation, written by authors living in the United States.
+The same witty understatement and sense of perspective is evident in his essay "I Am Not Your Cholo" (translated from Spanish by Sophie Hughes), published as part of Words Without Borders' issue of literature in translation, written by authors living in the United States.

 What does cholo mean?
 Avilés writes:

 Trump has made it easy for me.
 A cholo in Peru, I told them, is like a Latino in the US: someone with dark skin who has come from far away, from the south, from the mountains.

 His essay is notable for the way it weaves together Avilés' personal experiences with a far-reaching discussion of racial history in Peru and the U.S, beginning with the provocative question, "What are two gringos doing serving up hamburgers in the Mecca of Latin American cuisine?" and continuing on to encompass the battles for school integration in the U.S., the author's decision to become a journalist, and much more.
 It ends with these inspiring lines:

 We cholos, Latinos, and immigrants have come a long way and carry a complex history with us.
 The story of where we come from isn’t our disadvantage, as we’re told, and as we tell ourselves.
 On the contrary, it is our strength.

 In teaching this essay, to offer some context on the U.S. civil rights history to which Avilés alludes, you might show a clip from a film he mentions in the essay, the James Baldwin documentary I Am Not Your Negro.

 (Watch on YouTube)